Last Updated on

 Sadly, the first free walking tour I joined in Sofia is no longer offered.
 It was an amazing walking tour focused on the last Bulgarian monarchy.
 But there are still two other tours I can tell you about.
 And when you’re tired from all the walking make sure you head to one of the vegetarian or vegan restaurants in Sofia.

 Comparison of Two Free Walking Tours in Sofia

 Free Sofia Tour

 The second tour I did was the Free Sofia Tour which is probably the most popular one.
 It lasts two hours and starts at the Palace of Justice on Vitosha Boulevard.
 It summarizes Bulgarian history and culture and takes you to many of the major buildings in the capital.
 The tour takes place daily, and you won’t have to worry about missing it as there will be a huge crowd waiting.
 In fact, when I went they had to split the crowd into four groups which were still pretty large.
 This made it a bit difficult to follow the guide’s explanations throughout the tour, but it’s the price for the tour’s popularity and not the organizers’ fault.

-The Free Sofia Tour takes place at 10 am, 11 am, and 6 pm from May to October and at 11 am and 6 pm from November to April.
-For more, visit https://freesofiatour.com/
+The Free Sofia Tour takes place at 10 am, 11 am, 2 pm, and 6 pm from April to October and at 11 am, 2 pm and 6 pm from November to March.

 Sofia Graffiti Tour

-The Sofia Graffiti Tour takes place Fridays to Mondays at 3 pm and starts off at Saint Sofia statue taking you all the way to the National Palace of Culture.
-You can find out more at http://sofiagraffititour.com/
+The Sofia Graffiti Tour takes place Fridays to Mondays at 3 pm (October to April) or 6 pm (May to September) and starts at Saint Sofia statue taking you all the way to the National Palace of Culture.

 What about you?
-Have you ever joined a free walking tour in Sofia or elsewhere?
+Have you joined any of the free walking tours in Sofia or elsewhere?
 Let me know in the comments.